 Setting up your modem

-To connect your modem to your internet connection, find the main internet cable and connect it to your modem, then plug in the power cord into your wall outlet.
+To connect your modem to your internet service, find the main internet cable and connect it to your modem, then plug the power cord into your wall outlet.
 If you have cable internet, this will be a coaxial cable.
-If you have fiber internet, your main internet line connects to an Optic Network Terminal (ONT).
+If you have fiber internet, your main internet line connects to an optic network terminal (ONT).

 Setting up your router